How to apply

 Except in cases provided for by law, complaints (petitions, statements) shall be received and heard by the administrative courts only after the payment of the stamp duty prescribed by the law.
 Currently stamp duty of 15 Eur applies for appeals with the appellate court.

-In case of submission of complaints (petitions, statements) to the court by means of electronic communication only, stamp duty is reduced by 25 percent.
+In case of submission of complaints (petitions, statements) to the court and by expressing the will to receive procedural documents via e.teismas.lt, stamp duty is reduced by 25 percent.

 Certain complaints (petitions, statements) are exempt from stamp duty (e. g. petitions relating to delay by entities of public administration to perform the actions assigned within the remit of their competence, awarding of pensions or refusal to award them, compensation for damage inflicted by unlawful acts by entities of public administration etc.).
 Article 38 of the Law on Administrative Proceedings prescribes situations when paid stamp duty or part thereof shall be repaid.